 Additionally, competitors should catch their fish within a certain time period and not at their own leisure.

-You need to have the endurance, stamina, and strength to do sport fishing and not just the right skills set.
+You need to have the endurance, stamina, and strength to do sport fishing and not just the right skill set.
 And you can attain this with constant training, practice, and discipline, just like any other sport.

 Different Types of Fishing